mvolkmann/blog/src/smalltalk.md

      because it is not from an identified developer.'
   1. Click the "Open Anyway" button.
   1. Click the "Open" button in the next dialog that appears.
-  1. Select the image file `Cuis6.2.image`.
+  1. Select the file `Cuis*.image` found in the subdirectory as `CuisImage`.
   1. Click the "Open" button.
-  1. You will see several dialogs that say '"CuisVM.app" would like to access files in your Documents folder'.
+  1. You may see several dialogs that say '"CuisVM.app" would like to access files in your Documents folder'.
      Click the "Allow" button each time.

-The file `CuisVM.app` (36 MB) implements the virtual machinex used by Cuis Smalltalk.
+The file `CuisVM.app` (36 MB) includes the Squeak virtual machine (VM).
-It is taken directly from Squeak and does not differ in any way.
+This does not differ in any way from the VM used by Squeak.
-All the differences between Cuis and Squeak are implemented in its base image file found in the `CuisImage` subdirectory with a name like `Cuis6.2.image` or `Cuis7.1-6367.image`.
+All the differences between Cuis and Squeak are implemented in its base image file (19 MB).
-The base Cuis image file is around 19 MB.

-By contrast, `PharoLauncher.app` is 198MB.
+By contrast, Pharo Smalltalk provides `PharoLauncher.app` is 198MB.

 The reported name of the `CuisVM.app` app in macOS is "Squeak 5.0".
-To change this:
+If you wish to change this:

 - Open a terminal window.
 - `cd` to the directory where you placed the file `CuisVM.app`.